Can You Sue A Company That Has Ceased Trading?

 Legislation, such as the Health and Safety at Work etc. Act 1974, states that employers owe their employees a duty of care.
 This means that if an employee is injured or made ill on the premises of their employer, or in an environment the employer controls, the employer could be held liable for their injuries.
 As a result, the employer may have to pay the employee compensation for their accident at work.

 All businesses are legally required to have employers’ liability insurance to protect their employees.
 If you have been injured whilst working for a business that has now gone into liquidation or has been dissolved, you may be able to make an accident at work claim.
-Call us today to see if you could claim against a company that has been dissolved or if you could claim against a company which has since closed down.
+Call us today to see if you could claim against a company which has ceased trading.

 Claims Against A Dissolved Company- Calculating Compensation

 We have included a table of injuries, and potential compensation awards for the pain and distress they may have caused.
-These are known as general damages and the table uses figures from the April 2022 version of the Judicial College Guidelines.
+These are known as general damages and the table uses figures from the April 2022 version of the Judicial College Guidelines (JCG).
 If you were to sue a company that has ceased trading, your injuries may be valued with the help of this publication.
 Although we have included figures from the guidelines below, you should only use them as a guide.
+We’ve also included a figure at the top of the table to show you how compensation could be awarded for multiple serious injuries and special damages.
+It is not taken from the JCG and is only included for illustrative purposes.

 Please speak to our advisers for information about claims against a liquidated company.